mrlacey/dotnet-maui-workshop-xaml/Part 1 - Fundamentals/README.md

 Once XAML Styler is installed, reopen the solution in Visual Studio.

-Now open each of the xaml files in turn, right-click on the editor window, and select **Format XAML**.
+Now open each of the XAML files in turn, right-click on the editor window, and select **Format XAML**.

 - App.xaml
 - AppShell.xaml